hackutd/hackutd-tech-guide/dayof/general-hackerpack.md

   - These will open after midnight snack at 12:30AM on Sunday!
   - Hackers occupying these rooms will be asked to move!
 - Showers (single occupancy bathrooms): Back corner on **1st floor**
+  - We will provide shampoo, conditioner, and body wash, but you will have to bring your own towel and shower shoes!

 ![Showers map](../static/img/hackerpacks/showers-map.png)